Cameron Whitson

 Cameron, our President's grandson, passed away in May, 2020 from a drug overdose.
 So his death and legacy would not be in vain, we prayerfully elected to inaugurate Cameron's House of Hope — a non-profit organization unlike any other in our area.
 Twenty-five percent of kids growing up today are living with at least one substance-abusive parent.
 Because of that, the children are twice as likely to develop an addictive behavior themselves.

-CHOH, SC Leadership Team
+CHOH, SC Board and Leadership Team

 -